POPPIES AND CORNFLOWERS:

 One of its common names is 'Hurtsickle', reminding us of Chiron's father, Kronos (Saturn) whose insignia is the sickle.
 This plant would blunt the blade of sickles ...

 This flower was also said to have been used to heal the wounds of war sustained by the various heroes in Greek mythology, and also ... to have been used by Chiron!
-So the blue eye of healing vision cures the wounds of Mars.
+So perhaps it is this blue eye of healing vision cure the wounds of Mars?
 Indeed, while Chiron was in Pisces, there was an increase of awareness surfacing about the incredible degree of damage suffered by individual soldiers in 'the theatre of war', to use a sickening contemporary phrase for activities like battle, massacre, insurgency, and so on.
 Even if a soldier returns from war without major physical injury, the psychological and spiritual damage may leave him or her with chronic PTSD, leading to further afflictions: violence, chronic illness, depression and/or drug addiction for example.
 But survivors are beginning to speak out about the reality of what happens when ideology 'hits the ground'.
 See here for the work of UK war veteran Ben Griffin.
 Also here and here.
 And search his name on YouTube.
 (1a)

 The headlong rush of Aries is sometimes a flight from the past, a fear of being ‘re-absorbed’ into the matrix from which escape is sought.
 This fear can generate violence, should anyone get in the way of the dragon-fight we may be engaged in, and which we feel we must win … or else become extinct.
 A compulsive adrenally-charged auto-response can also be a form of avoidance.
 Avoidance of the truth, of our vulnerability, our unresolutions and failures.
 Wanting eternally, indeed agitating to 'move on'.